 |March Madness Champion||Runner Up||Final Four||Elite 8||Sweet 16||Round of 32||Biggest Blowout|

-You’ll notice, of course, that the numbers above don’t add up to 100.
+You’ll notice that the numbers above don’t add up to 100.
 That’s because the two losers of the final four, for example, will each capture 8% of the prize pool, while the two teams that emerge from the final four will either come away with 15% (as the runner up) or 30% (as the winner).

 The four teams who lose in the Elite 8 will each receive 4% of the prize pool.
 And so on, and so on.

-However, if you were participating in a more significant Calcutta auction (think, a Calcutta auction hosted at a Country Club), expect whoever is organizing it take somewhere between a 5-30% cut of the total prize pool.
+However, if you participate in a more organized Calcutta auction (think, a Calcutta auction hosted at a Country Club), expect whoever is organizing it take somewhere between a 5-30% cut of the total prize pool.

 Working and operating within the pressures of a Calcutta auction isn’t an easy task.
 You’ll need to do your research beforehand in order to avoid embarrassment.

 The first thing you should do is assign probabilities to each team in March Madness.
-For this, you can head to your sportsbook’s NCAA Basketball section and convert odds into an implied probability.
-Don’t forget to remove the juice.
-Otherwise, you can head to a website like fivethirtyeight.com and use their March Madness probabilities.
+Head to your sportsbook’s NCAA Basketball section and convert the odds into an implied probability.
+For the most accurate results, don’t forget to remove the juice.
+If you’re feeling lazy, you could visit a website like fivethirtyeight.com and use their March Madness probabilities.

-Once you’ve done this, you can then assign probabilities to each team in the auction, and use the payout percentages stipulated in your auction’s pool to calculate the EV+(X) for each team, with X being a stand-in for the total value of the pot.
+Once you’ve assigned probabilities to each team in the auction, use the payout percentages stipulated in your auction’s pool to calculate the expected value + (X) for each team, where X represents the total value of the pot.

-Of course, in the majority of Calcutta auctions, X (again, the total size of the pot) remains unknown until the auction finishes.
-To this end, you can model the EV+ effectively, while it’s going to be very difficult to model for EV+(X) properly.
+X (again, the total size of the pot) typically remains unknown until the auction finishes.
+To this end, you can model the EV+ effectively, but it’s going to be very difficult to model for EV+(X) properly.

 As such, accounting for the size of the pot is the tricky part of a Calcutta auction.
-The best way to go about it is to assign relative value to each team, in relation to all other teams.
-As such, as each team is bid on and bought in the auction, you’ll have a working idea of what the expected price of every remaining team would be (simply add together the auctioned teams with the remaining teams).
+You are better off assigning relative value to each team, comparing them directly to all other teams.
+As teams are purchased in the auction, you’ll develop a working idea of what the expected price of every remaining team would be (simply add together the auctioned teams with the remaining teams).

 Playing the Free Market

-Participants find value in an auction market when they correctly identify inefficiencies and then capitalize on them.
-There’s tremendous value to be located in, for example, correctly identifying the role of public perception in reducing or inflating the value a particular team and subsequently factoring this into your bids.
+You need correctly identify and capitalize on inefficiencies to find value in a Calcutta auction.
+For example, there’s tremendous value in correctly identifying the role of public perception in reducing or inflating the value a particular team and subsequently factoring this into your bids.
 At every Calcutta auction, someone’s bound to buy a team with their heart and not their brain.